Repair-welding

 SOLUTIONS with Effective, Practical Advice

-Repair-welding is one of the most used welding applications because of a long record of successful realizations.
 An experienced welder with substantial knowledge in the type of equipment to be repaired can be expected to get away easily with it.
-In other cases the results can be ruinous.

 It all comes back to basic principles and to a good dose of common sense, an important ingredient even in high tech implementations.

-One should be cautious not to attempt any welding to highly stressed parts like gears and shafts, or to items of lifting equipment likely to endanger people in case of collapse.
+One should be cautious not to attempt any hurried welding to highly stressed parts like gears and shafts, or to items of lifting equipment likely to endanger people in case of collapse.

 Special cases where Repair-welding may be required are those affecting pressure vessels or equipment designed to operate at elevated service temperatures.
-These are regulated by appointed authorities prescribing definite procedures that must be followed.

 On this subject see the note on the "R" Stamp, published (11) in Issue 54 of Practical Welding Letter for February 2008.
-Click on PWL#054 to read it.

 The preparation and the repair process should be allowed to be carried out in a calm and encouraging atmosphere.